mlsquare/fedem/README.md

 - [optional] can donate time or data or both

 #### Actions:
- - Pretrains a multi-lingual Mamba model, publushed a checkpoint
+ - Pretrains a multi-lingual Mamba model, publushes a checkpoint
- - Evaluated the community contributed adapters, and merges them into the PTM
+ - Evaluated the community contributed adapters in a single-blind fashion, and merges them into the pretrained model
- - Does continous pretrainning, and released checkpoints periodically
+ - Does continous pretrainning, and releases checkpoints periodically

 ### Academic Interests
  - experiment and identity good federating learning policies